techidaily/site-ai-voice-clone/source/_posts/in-2024-how-to-translate-video-from-japanese-to-english-online.md

  While Sora is the most advanced and leading video-to-text AI generator by far, it's currently only accessible to "red team" researchers and not available to the public.
 OpenAI has not yet specified a public release date for Sora, though it is likely to be sometime in 2024.

- Once it’s available to use for the public, you can use Sora on their[official website](https://openai.com/sora) .
+ Once it’s available to use for the public, you can use Sora on their [official website](https://openai.com/sora) .
 Follow these steps on**how to use OpenAI’s Sora video generator** :

 * **Step 1:** Write the prompt